christer-io/fri-programvare-i-norge/Book Framework.md

 * The birth of the internet, and how open source accelerated the growth.

 ### 2000 - Free culture movement and big corp
+* The free culture movement started with Creative Commons and Lawrence Lessig that published the book Free Culture in 2001(Stemmer dette?)
+* Open source software is also underneath the technologies that power Google, Facebook, Youtube, Twitter and many other products you use every day.
+Visit opensource.google.com for more information about how Google uses and supports open source.
+* The story of how Android changed the mobile industry

 ### 2010 - Preserving the core of the web
 ### 2000 - Free culture movement and big corp
 ### 2010 - Preserving the core of the web